bertofurth/Seagate-Central-Utils/README.md

 * screen - Terminal multiplexer useful for "headless" servers.
 * diskus - Check per directory disk usage.
 Faster than "du". (rust)
 * pEmacs - Perfect Emacs.
 Small footprint editor.
 Much better than "nano".
-* networking - Network troubleshooting tools.
+* networking - Network troubleshooting tools (iperf3, ss, others...)
 * wget2 - Download files from web sites

 ### TODO (but probably not)
 * agedu - Advanced Disk usage report https://www.chiark.greenend.org.uk/~sgtatham/agedu/
 * mjpg-streamer - Stream a webcam (See TODO in motion folder) https://github.com/jacksonliam/mjpg-streamer
+* tcpdump - Command line network sniffer

 Each utility has its own subdirectory under the base directory of this project where further resources specific to each one can be